UoB-Mathematics-Students/UoB-Mathematics/How-to-use-git.md

 ###Other Times
-In future times, you will need to make sure that your `master` branch is up-to-date with the original master branch, since others might have edited.
+In future times, you will need to make sure that your `master` branch is up-to-date with the original master branch, since others might have edited it.
 Then, any changes that have been made by others can be seen on your machine.

 1. `git checkout master`
 2. `git fetch upstream`